ajohnson7458/volante/README.md

 ![volante](https://raw.githubusercontent.com/msmiley/msmiley.github.io/master/volante-with-text.svg?sanitize=true)

-Volante is a flexible, event-centric framework which facilitates a zero-configuration hub-and-spoke pattern.
-Leveraging the asynchronous nature of events makes it especially suited for modular microservices and services which span client and server.
-Although true zero-configuration is not always possible, Volante seeks to minimize configuration by automatically finding all local Volante npm modules and attaching them as spokes.

-For when configuration is necessary, Volante makes it easy with a centralized config that can be used to attach spokes, as well as provide initial values for spoke props.
-Volante looks for environment variables with the volante_ prefix and applies them to the config file object.
-This makes it easy to override parameters like port numbers or debug mode when deploying production containers.
+Volante is a lightweight framework for a hub-and-spoke pattern.
+It organizes your modules into coherent objects and then provides lots of built-in goodies to make it easier to create your app.

 ## Features

-- super-lightweight (no build-step, no dependencies other than Node.js >= 7)
-- zero-configuration as a goal, but provides easy config from file or env overrides
+- structured JSON config file to control the entire wheel and individual modules
+- environment variable overrides to config file for changes at run-time
-- automatic volante module loading (matched using 'volante' npm keyword)
+- automatic volante module discovery (found using 'volante' npm keyword)
 - built-in logging methods (logging output delegated to volante spoke modules)
 - built-in status tracking for modules
+- structured event handling
+- ability to register for wildcard events ('*')

 ## `volante.Hub`